simross/docker-golang-librdkafka/README.md

-# docker-golang-librdkafka
-Docker image based on golang_alpine with librdkafka builtin
+Docker image based on golang with librdkafka compiled.
+Contains all dependencies for static builds.